MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md

 ## Configure a data access account
 <a name="part1"> </a>

-You must have an account that can be granted access to the data source to which you want to connect your workbook.
-This can be an Active Directory account, a logon, or other set of credentials as required by your data source.
-This account will be stored in .
+You must have an account that can be granted access to the data source to which you want to connect your Excel workbook.
+This can be an Active Directory account, a SQL Server logon, or other set of credentials as required by your data source.
+This account will be stored in Secure Store.

-After you have created the account, the next step is to grant that account read access to the required data. (in this article, we use the example of accessing a database through an Active Directory account.
-If you are using a data source other than , see the instructions for your data source to create a logon with data read permissions for the data access account.)
+After you have created the account, the next step is to grant that account read access to the required data. (in this article, we use the example of accessing a SQL Server database through an Active Directory account.
+If you are using a data source other than SQL Server, see the instructions for your data source to create a logon with data read permissions for the data access account.)

-Follow these steps to create a logon and grant Read access to the database.
+Follow these steps to create a SQL Server logon and grant Read access to the database.